10 Facts About Ankylosing Spondylitisby Lene Andersen, MSW Patient Advocate

 Ankylosing spondylitis is pronounced ank-kih-low-sing spon-dill-eye-tiss.
 It is often referred to simply as AS.
 Ankylosis means “fusion” and spondylitis means “inflammation of the spine.”
-Here are the basic facts about this form of chronic autoimmune arthritis.
+Here are the basic facts about this form of chronic immune-mediated inflammatory disease.

 What is AS?

 In immune-mediated inflammatory diseases, the immune system malfunctions and attacks healthy tissue.
 AS primarily affects the spine, causing inflammation of the vertebrae and spinal joints, such as the sacroiliac (SI) joint located where the spine connects to the pelvis.
 AS can also affect other joints in the body, as well as the eyes, and internal organs.